vvenla/trumponator/files/Report.md

 #### Tweets

-At this points we had tweets in two json-files, before and after the election day.
+After uploading we had tweets in two json-files, divided in before and after the election day.
 Texts of the tweets looked all something like this:

 > Thank you @ShopFloorNAM.
 An honor to be with you today.
 Great news!
 Manufacturers report record-high economic optimism in 2017. #TaxReform https://t.co/4sgMWGotOF